Get insider access

 Dell S2721QS

-The Dell S2721QS and the ASUS ProArt Display are both great 27 inch office monitors.
-The Dell has a 4k resolution, whereas the ASUS is 1440p; however, the difference might not be very noticeable at typical viewing distances.
+The Dell S2721QS and the ASUS ProArt Display PA278CV are both great 27-inch office monitors.
+The Dell has a 4k resolution, whereas the ASUS is 1440p, so the Dell has sharper text clarity.
 Feature-wise, the Dell has a Picture-in-Picture mode, but the ASUS has USB ports, including a USB-C that supports DisplayPort Alt Mode and 65W charging.

 + Show more